-What is endometriosis?
+What is Endometriosis?

-Endometriosis is a complex disorder of the female reproductive tract whereby cells, similar to those found in the lining of the womb, are found elsewhere in the body.
+Endometriosis is a complex disorder of the female reproductive tract where cells, similar to those found in the lining of the womb, are found elsewhere in the body.

 Endometriosis symptoms can vary in intensity for each woman and the ‘severity’ of the endometriosis does not necessarily correspond to the amount of pain experienced.
 Some women may not experience any symptoms at all or mild symptoms that appear to be ‘normal’ menstrual pain.